unisonweb/unison/docs/birthday-kata.md

 For further information about this kata please checkout the original post [here](http://matteo.vaccari.name/blog/archives/154).

 ### Our Approach
-First, we will come up with a rich domain model and discuss different ways we can model the system to take advantage of the compiler nd what the tradeoffs are.
+First, we will come up with a rich domain model and discuss different ways we can model the system to take advantage of the compiler and what the resulting tradeoffs are.

 Second, we will talk about Abilities, dependency injection / rejection, and how we can decouple possibly impure infrastructure from pure decision making logic.